 Causation – The act of making something happen.

 Claim – A civil action relating to the physical or mental harm suffered by the plaintiff due to the negligence of the defendant.

 Compensation – Something that makes up for a loss, usually of monetary value.

-Damages – Payment, usually monetary, recovered in a civil court case for an injury or loss caused by another person’s negligence.
+Damages – Payment recovered in a case for injuries or losses caused by another person’s negligence.

-Duty – An obligation to provide a certain standard of care that a reasonable person in the same circumstances would use.
+Duty – An obligation to use the standard of care for the safety of others that a reasonable person in the same circumstances would use.